onesy-me/onesy/docs/public/assets/md/library/style/use/AmauiStyleSheet.md

 #### Static

-Static `AmauiStyleSheet` will have all the `AmauiStyleRule`'s with static `AmauiStyleRuleProperty`'s values.
+Static `OnesyStyleSheet` will have all the `OnesyStyleRule`'s with static `OnesyStyleRuleProperty`'s values.

 #### Dynamic

-Dynamic `AmauiStyleSheet` will have all the `AmauiStyleRule`'s with dynamic `AmauiStyleRuleProperty`'s values.
+Dynamic `OnesyStyleSheet` will have all the `OnesyStyleRule`'s with dynamic `OnesyStyleRuleProperty`'s values.

 ### Methods

 #### response

-Returns in an object with css property's value entire css generated from all the `AmauiStyleRule`'s.
+Returns in an object with css property's value entire css generated from all the `OnesyStyleRule`'s.

 #### css

-Returns in a string value entire css generated from all the `AmauiStyleRule`'s.
+Returns in a string value entire css generated from all the `OnesyStyleRule`'s.

 #### add